A quick recap: So far, we’ve discussed how differences in rates of return can serve as an indicator of currency price movement.

 If you want to try your hand at these correlations, data on government and corporate bonds can be found on these two websites:

 You can also check out the government website of a particular country to find out the current bond yields.
-Those are pretty accurate.
+Those are usually pretty accurate.
 They are the government.

 In fact, most countries offer bonds but you might want to stick to those whose currencies are part of the majors.